Abdriano95/CompAndSystemsSci-UnivesityofBoras/README.md

 # Collaborative Projects

 ## Overview
-This repository contains various projects and assignments completed as part of the System Architecture program with a specialization in Software Development.
+This repository contains various projects and assignments completed as part of the Computer and Systems Science program with a Specialization in Software Development.
 It includes both individual and collaborative works that showcase the application of theoretical knowledge in practical scenarios.

 ## Collaborative Work
 Several projects and assignments presented in this repository were developed in collaboration with fellow students.
 These collaborative efforts are a testament to the importance of teamwork in software development and the collective problem-solving process.